wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 *   Separate css file to change the style.
 *   Responsive Design.

-(Please, click [__here__] (http://www.backraw.com)to check the premium version for more features such as multiple sliders for different categories, Responsive Design etc.)
+(Please, click [__here__](http://www.backraw.com) to check the premium version for more features such as multiple sliders for different categories, Responsive Design etc.)

 == Installation ==